mrnul/D3D11/README.md

 # D3D11
-Experimenting with D3D11 and creating warrper classes that will be used in future projects
+Experimenting with D3D11 and creating wrapper classes that will be used in future projects